-COVID-19 has had an impact on the Company's results, since the second quarter of 2020, and the Company is unable to predict the ultimate impact that the virus may have on the business, future results of operations, financial position or cash flows.
-Further, the COVID-19 impact on the Company is largely dependent on future developments and subsequent government responses.
-The Company identified potential risks to the business to include certain accounting estimates around its supply chain, accounts receivable, inventory and related reserves, and long-lived assets.
-As of and for the three months ended March 31, 2022, these risks were assessed and had no material impact on the realizability of accounts receivables, inventories, long-lived assets or the related estimates used in the Company's condensed consolidated financial statements.
+We continue to monitor, analyze, and respond to evolving developments regarding the ongoing COVID-19 pandemic and the subsequent economic downturn, which has had an impact on the Company's results since the second quarter of 2020.
+The Company is unable to predict the ultimate impact that these factors will have on the business, future results of operations, financial position or cash flows.
+The potential risks to the Company arising out of the impact of the COVID-19 pandemic, including certain accounting estimates around its supply chain, accounts receivable, inventory and related reserves, intangible assets, goodwill, and long-lived assets, were assessed and had no material impact as of and for the three and nine months ended September 30, 2022.
 There may be changes to those estimates in future periods, and actual results could differ from those estimates.